 A resale certificate is an official document that easily instills confusion in many online resellers.
 Depending on the state you live in, it can also be called a reseller’s permit, reseller’s license, reseller’s certificate, resale license, sales tax ID or sales tax permit.

 Whatever you call it, it serves the same purpose – it helps you avoid paying tax that you do not need to pay.
 Needless to say, that makes it very important.
-The resale certificate works in favor of the reseller, which is why we require that you have one in order to do business with us.
+The resale certificate works in favor of the reseller, which is why we, the 888 Lots team, require that you have one in order to do business with us.

 What is a resale certificate?

-US-based resellers do not need to pay sales tax for the products that they purchase (from wholesalers, etc.) and sell to their customers.
+US-based resellers do not need to pay sales tax for the products that they purchase from wholesalers, for example, and sell to their customers.
 Instead, the sales tax is paid by the customers when they buy the product.
 The reseller collects the money and sends it to the state according to a predetermined schedule, usually monthly, quarterly or annually.
-In order to get exempt from paying sales tax when buying from 888 Lots, for example, you need a resale certificate.
+In order to get exempt from paying sales tax when buying from 888 Lots, for instance, you need a resale certificate.